JuanPabloBaez/ip-app/README.md

 -Web application created with React.

--Fetched data from geo.ipify.org and restcountries.eu using Axios.
+-Fetched data from "geo.ipify.org" and "restcountries.eu" using Axios.

 -Displayed map form "leaflet".